leela-zero/leela-zero/README.md

 For Windows, you can use a release package, see ["I want to help"](#windows).

-Unix and macOS, after finishing the compile and while in the build directory:
+For Unix and macOS, after finishing the compile and while in the build directory:

-    # Copy leelaz binary to autogtp subdirectory
+    # Copy leelaz binary to build/autogtp/ subdirectory
     cp leelaz autogtp

     # Run AutoGTP to start contributing